bazelbuild/bazel/site/en/contribute/codebase.md

 implemented using an elaborate locking mechanism with parts in C++ and parts in Java.
 There is some infrastructure for running multiple commands in parallel, since the inability to run `bazel version` in parallel with another command is somewhat embarrassing.
-The main blocker is the life cycle of `BazelModule`s and some state in `BazelRuntime`.
+The main blocker is the life cycle of `BlazeModule`s and some state in `BlazeRuntime`.

 At the end of a command, the Bazel server transmits the exit code the client should return.
 An interesting wrinkle is the implementation of `bazel run`: the